AdwikaVishal/galactic-landing-page/README.md

 🌌🎮 Galactic Arcade Landing Page
 A Retro Arcade × Cosmic Universe UI Experience
 Welcome to Galactic Arcade, a uniquely designed landing page built for the Contribution Sprint – Open Innovation Challenge.
 This project fuses:
 ✨ Retro 8-bit arcade vibes
 ✨ Cosmic planetary visuals
 ✨ Orbit animations & starfields
 ✨ Neon gradients + pixel aesthetics
-All wrapped inside a modern, responsive, Next.js + TailwindCSS layout.
+All wrapped inside a modern, responsive Next.js + TailwindCSS layout.
 🚀 Project Overview
 Galactic Arcade is a complete visual redesign experiment where I transformed a basic landing page into an immersive sci-fi pixel-art universe.
 The theme is a blend of: